Entropic Mirror Monte Carlo: Additional Elements on the Bayesian Neural Network Benchmark

-\item \textbf{Entropic Mirror Monte Carlo (EM2C).} EM2C is run for $T=6$ outer iterations with $\varepsilon=0.8$ and $\lambda=0.8$.
-At each iteration, exploration is performed using a Random Walk kernel applied for $n_K$ steps with Gaussian variance $\sigma_K^2$, followed by a local resample--move step using the same kernel with variance $\sigma_L^2$ for $n_L$ steps.
-The projection step is implemented using a normalizing flow, as described in Appendix~\ref{app:nf-projection-2d}.
+Algorithm \ref{alg:approxiterates} is run for $T=750$ iterations, $\varepsilon=0.8$, $\lambda=0.5$. $K$ is set to a MALA kernel applied for $n_K = 20$ steps with step size $\gamma = 10^{-4}$.
+Before the projection step, we perform a local resample-move step (see Appendix \ref{app:local-move} for details) using the same MALA kernel applied for $n_L = 2$ steps.